Skip to main content

 How does multi-agent coordination work in each?

-What does each platform cost?
+What does each platform cost per month?

 PlatformEntry costModerate usageHigh usageLLM costs

-CrewAIFree (open source)$20-50/month LLM$50-150/month LLMSeparate (OpenAI/Anthropic)
+CrewAIFree framework$20-50/month LLM$50-150/month LLMSeparate (OpenAI/Anthropic)

-OpenClawFree (open source)$35-80/month LLM + hosting$80-200/month LLM + hostingSeparate (OpenAI/Anthropic)
+OpenClawFree software$35-80/month LLM + host$80-200/month LLM + hostSeparate (OpenAI/Anthropic)

-• CrewAI: high responsibility, developer-managed
+• CrewAI: developer-managed, high responsibility, no built-in protections

-Which platform should you choose?
+Which platform should you choose for your business?

 Choose Make AI Agents if: